 Pricing Firms’ Responsiveness to Shareholder Tax Incentives

-We use the fiscal cliff and the expiration of the Bush tax cuts at the end of 2012 to test whether investors value firms’ responsiveness to the demand for dividends.
-We examine the three-day stock price reaction to the announcement of special dividends and dividend accelerations in November and December of 2012.
+We use the anticipated expiration of the Bush tax cuts at the end of 2010 and 2012 to test whether investors value firms’ responsiveness to shareholder tax incentives.
 This setting provides a shock to the demand for dividends where the signaling implications of dividend announcements are substantially mitigated or absent.
-We find evidence that the price reaction to both special dividends and dividend accelerations is significantly larger than would be explained by tax savings alone.
-We also find evidence that firms who do not respond to this demand yet appear to have the resources to do so experience significantly negative abnormal returns.
-The magnitude of the difference in market reaction between payers and non-payers is significantly greater than the maximum economic benefits from the potential tax savings.
-Overall, our evidence is consistent with investors placing a premium on firms that respond to shareholder demands for a return of capital, consistent with the notion that firms rationally cater to the demand for dividends.
+We examine the announcement of dividend accelerations and special dividends in November and December of 2010 and 2012, and find evidence that the price reaction is significantly larger than can be explained by tax savings alone.
+Our evidence is consistent with investors placing a premium on firms that respond to a heightened demand for dividends induced by a tax rate change, consistent with the notion that firms rationally cater to the demand for dividends.